-Extended leave of absence, for a maximum period of one year, may be granted by the Dean, KYCOM, only to students in good standing, as defined in Student Responsibilities section of this manual.
-Following an extended leave of absence, a student must submit a written request to return to KYCOM to the Assistant Dean for Professional Student Affairs.
+Extended leave of absence, for a maximum period of one year, may be granted by the KYCOM Dean.
+Following an extended leave of absence, a student must submit a written request to return to KYCOM to the KYCOM Dean.

 Students that require time away from rotations, that would jeopardize the attendance requirement, may request individual consideration from the Associate Dean for Clinical Affairs.